soramitsu/tic-tac-toe-arbitrator-client/README.md

 # Brief agenda for the "Getting started with Iroha" talk at Hyperledger bootcamp in Moscow

-## Introduction
+### Introduction
-What is Iroha, why it is there, how does it stand out of the crowd and why do we care at all.
+What is Iroha, why it is there, how does it stand out of the crowd and why do we care at all

-## Main architectural aspects
+### Main architectural aspects
 Things we usually mention when speaking about Iroha:
 - transaction pipeline
 - consensus